porscheinformatik/sonarqube-licensecheck/README.md

 When a project is analyzed using the `mvn sonar:sonar` in command line the extension is started automatically.

+Please make sure to have all dependencies installed before launching the SonarQube analysis.
+So your complete build should look something like this:

+    mvn -B org.jacoco:jacoco-maven-plugin:prepare-agent -Dmaven.test.failure.ignore install
+    mvn -B sonar:sonar

 ## Configuration

 After booting the SonarQube Server with the License-Check Plugin two new options can be found in the tab